Nokia C3 Touch and Type: Features

-The phone has touchscreen and ITU-T (12 keys) keyboard but no navigation or soft keys.
-Other main features include: WLAN, HSPA, VoIP with HD Voice, a 5.0-megapixel camera with flash, WebKit open source browser, Flash Lite 3.0, Bluetooth 2.1 + EDR and MIDP Java 2.1 with additional Java APIs.
+The phone has a touchscreen and an ITU-T (12-key) keyboard but no navigation or soft keys.
+Other main features include WLAN, HSPA, VoIP with HD Voice [1], a 5.0-megapixel camera with flash, the WebKit open source browser, Flash Lite 3.0, Bluetooth 2.1 + EDR, and MIDP Java 2.1 with additional Java APIs.
 This phone also supports the USB On-the-Go function, which enables the phone to act as a USB host.